gruntwork-io/helm-kubernetes-services/charts/k8s-service/README.md

 # Kubernetes Service Helm Chart

-This Helm Chart can be used to deploy your application container under a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) resource onto your Kubernetes cluster.
+This Helm Chart can be used to deploy your application container under a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) or [Statefulset](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) resource onto your Kubernetes cluster.
 You can use this Helm Chart to run and deploy a long-running container, such as a web service or backend microservice.
-The container will be packaged into [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) that are managed by the `Deployment` controller.
+The container will be packaged into [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) that are managed by either the `Deployment` or the `Statefulset` controller, depending on which workload you specify.

-This Helm Chart can also be used to front the `Pods` of the `Deployment` resource with a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) to provide a stable endpoint to access the `Pods`, as well as load balance traffic to them.
+This Helm Chart can also be used to front the `Pods` of the `Deployment` or `Statefulset` resource with a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) to provide a stable endpoint to access the `Pods`, as well as load balance traffic to them.
 The Helm Chart can also specify [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) rules to further configure complex routing